 To keep station crowds to a minimum, Amtrak is also urging passengers not to arrive too far in advance.
 A half hour before departure is recommended for most passengers, 60 minutes for those who need help with ticketing or baggage.

-And again, plan to arrive wearing a mask: Passengers are required to wear facial coverings both at the station and onboard unless they are in a private room.
+And again, plan to arrive wearing a mask: Passengers are required to wear facial coverings both at the station and onboard unless they are in a private room with the door closed or actively eating and drinking while maintaining distance from others.

 On the train